CNES/Pandora/docs/source/userguide/step_by_step/validation.rst

 .. note:: The *cross_checking_fast* method computes the right cost volume using the left cost volume, instead of re-running the entire pipeline.
 This results in faster run times, at the cost of accuracy when using optimization methods like SGM.

-Note that no disparity map for the right image will be returned when using this method.
+  Note that when using the *cross_checking_fast* method, no disparity map for the right image will be returned :

+  - using the CLI, no files for the right disparity will be created

+  - using the Python API, an empty xr.Dataset will be returned

 **Example**